nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Use case: UC11 create a task that happens repeatedly by specifying an interval
 Actor: User
 Preconditions: User is logged in.

-MSS:
+**MSS**

 1.User requests to add task with specified start date and interval 2.System updates the database with information.
 Use Case ends

-Extensions:
-1a1.
+**Extensions**

+    1a.
 User enters invalid command
-1a1.
+    > 1a1.
 System displays the error message.
     Use Case resumes at step 1.

-2a1.
-System detects an error in the connection with database 2a1.
+    2a.
+System detects an error in the connection with database
+    > 2a1.
 System displays the information about the connection problem with database Use Case ends

 Use case: UC12 Color coding a task
 Actor: User
 Preconditions: User is logged in, tasks are created.

-MSS:
+**MSS**

 1.User requests to list all tasks.
 2.System displays a list of all created tasks.
 3.User selects a task to edit